johnshew/NagbotOnGraph/notes.md

 * Then login to at least one bot and signin. (done)

-* Then for incomplete tasks send notifications to associated bot channels according to policy.  (mostly done - need policy and last nagTime)  (P3)
+* Then for "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
+Need a simple policy and last nag time.

-* The notification contains a URL that leads to the signed in web app that shows the task.
+* The notification contains a URL that leads to the web app - where we assume the user is logged in - that shows the task.
 (P0)

-* Based on a task link, display it and provide complete and incomplete.
-(P1)

-    * Have UX just look at store.
-    * Clicking sends change request to store.
-Store change updates UX.
+* THe user mark can mark the task as complete.
+This should immediately save and you can also click again to mark it not complete (P0)

 * We need to host the node app so it can work with teams, email, and SMS.
 (P4)